jymp-m35/my_writing_samples/Topics/Service_requests_for_container_freight_station_CFS.md

 Service requests for container freight station (CFS) operations are used to manage the following terminal services:

--   Stuffing of cargoes to containers
+-   Stuffing of cargo to containers
--   Stripping of cargoes from containers
+-   Stripping of cargo from containers

 The following diagram illustrates each request type for CFS operations and their supported terminal operations.